shyikadev312/gpu-spectrogram/README.md

 Required software:

-* C++17 compiler (Visual Studio 2022)
+* C++20 compiler (Visual Studio 2022)
 * CMake (latest version is recommended)
 * Python3 (latest version is recommended)
 * Conan 1.x (1.62 version is verified.
-Don't install Conan major version 2)
+DON'T INSTALL Conan major version 2)
+* Latest graphics card driver installed (or latest OpenCL driver installed)

-Install Conan package manager.
+Use Python pip to install the Conan package manager.
 It is required to install exactly major version 1.
-Don't install Conan version 2, it has some breaking changes, and these instructions won't work.
+Don't install Conan version 2, it has some breaking changes, and it's not fully stable yet, and these instructions won't work.

 ```shell
 sudo pip install conan==1.62